-The Company has entered into forward exchange contracts, which have been designated as cash flow hedges, to hedge foreign currency exposure to the Indian Rupee.
-The notional amount of these derivatives was \$327 million and \$341 million at June 30, 2022 and December 31, 2021, respectively, with the fair value totaling \$4 million reported primarily within accounts payable and accrued expenses in the consolidated balance sheet at June 30, 2022, and \$6 million within prepaid expenses and other current assets at December 31, 2021.
-Based on the amounts recorded in accumulated other comprehensive loss at June 30,

-2022, the Company estimates that it will recognize losses of approximately \$4 million in cost of processing and services during the next twelve months as foreign exchange forward contracts settle.
+The Company maintains forward exchange contracts, designated as cash flow hedges, to hedge foreign currency exposure to the Indian Rupee (see Note 7).
+The notional amount of these derivatives was \$353 million and \$341 million at September 30, 2022 and December 31, 2021, respectively.
+Based on the amounts recorded in accumulated other comprehensive loss at September 30, 2022, the Company estimates that it will recognize losses of approximately \$9 million in cost of processing and services during the next twelve months as foreign exchange forward contracts settle.

-The Company previously entered into treasury lock agreements ("Treasury Locks"), designated as cash flow hedges to manage exposure to fluctuations in benchmark interest rates in anticipation of the issuance of fixed rate debt in connection with the acquisition and refinancing of certain indebtedness of First Data Corporation ("First Data") and its subsidiaries.
+The Company previously entered into treasury lock agreements ("Treasury Locks"), designated as cash flow hedges, to manage exposure to fluctuations in benchmark interest rates in anticipation of the issuance of fixed rate debt in connection with the acquisition and refinancing of certain indebtedness of First Data Corporation ("First Data") and its subsidiaries.
 In June 2019, concurrent with the issuance of U.S dollar-denominated senior notes, the Treasury Locks were settled resulting in a loss, net of income taxes, and recorded in accumulated other comprehensive loss that is being amortized to earnings over the terms of the originally forecasted interest payments.
-The unamortized balance recorded in accumulated other comprehensive loss related to the Treasury Locks was \$137 million and \$145 million at June 30, 2022 and December 31, 2021, respectively.
-Based on the amounts recorded in accumulated other comprehensive loss at June 30, 2022, the Company estimates that it will recognize approximately \$16 million in net interest expense during the next twelve months related to settled interest rate hedge contracts.
+The unamortized balance recorded in accumulated other comprehensive loss related to the Treasury Locks was \$134 million at \$145 million at September 30, 2022 and December 31, 2021, respectively.
+Based on the amounts recorded in accumulated other comprehensive loss at September 30, 2022, the Company estimates that it will recognize approximately \$15 million in net interest expense during the next twelve months related to settled interest rate hedge contracts.